cisco/cisco-network-puppet-module/README.md

 end
 ~~~

-#### Gem Persistence
+##### Gem Persistence

 Once installed, the GEM will remain persistent across system reloads within the Guestshell or OAC environments; however, the bash-shell environment does not share this persistent behavior, in which case the `ciscopuppet::install` helper class automatically downloads and re-installs the gem after each system reload.

-## Usage
+## <a href='example-manifests'>Example Manifests</a>

+Example manifests for all `ciscopuppet` providers can be found in the demo files in the [examples/cisco](https://github.com/cisco/cisco-network-puppet-module/tree/develop/examples/cisco) directory.

+##### OSPF Example Manifest

-The following examples demonstrate how to define a manifest that uses `ciscopuppet` to configure OSPF on a Cisco Nexus switch.
+The following example demonstrates how to define a manifest that uses `ciscopuppet` to configure OSPF on a Cisco Nexus switch.
 Three resource types are used to define an OSPF instance, basic OSPF router settings, and OSPF interface settings:

 * [`cisco_ospf`](https://github.com/cisco/cisco-network-puppet-module/tree/develop#type-cisco_ospf)
 * [`cisco_ospf_vrf`](https://github.com/cisco/cisco-network-puppet-module/tree/develop#type-cisco_ospf_vrf)